 Current retained earnings + Net Income - Dividends = Retained earnings

 $0 + $2000 - $0 = $2000

-*You earned $2000 and retained all of them which becomes your retained earnings.
+*You earned $2000 and after that, retained all of them that become your retained earnings.

 Calculate The Effect Of A Dividend On Retained Earnings

-At times, the company wishes to reward its shareholders with a dividend but without giving any cash away.
-They issue it in the form of a stock dividend, which is the dividend payment but made in shares rather than in cash.
+At times, the company wishes to reward its shareholders with dividends without giving any cash away.
+They issue it in the type of a stock dividend, which is the dividend payment but made in shares rather than in cash.

-Then, figure out the number of shares you have to give which should not be above a certain percentage of the company’s equity, as the company usually issues a percentage of their stock as a dividend.
+Then, figure out the number of shares you have to give that should not be above a certain percentage of the equity with the company, as the company usually issues a part of its stock as a dividend.

 Retained Earnings Equation: Current retained earnings + Net Income - (No. of shares x FMV of each share) = Retained earnings